dougEfresh/fireblocks-sdk-rs/docs/TransactionsApi.md

 > models::FreezeTransactionResponse freeze_transaction(tx_id, x_end_user_wallet_id, idempotency_key)
 Freeze a transaction

 Freezes a transaction by ID.
 Usually used for AML integrations when the incoming funds should be quarantined.
-For account based assets - the entire amount of the transaction is frozen  For UTXO based assets - all UTXOs of the specified transaction are frozen
+For account based assets - the entire amount of the transaction is frozen  For UTXO based assets - all UTXOs of the specified transaction are frozen </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters